adibyte95/Neural-AutoTagging/README.md

 # Neural-AutoTagging
-Neural auto Tagging aims to automatically tag photos based on the few images that it has been shown.it uses <b>Siamese Neural Network</b>. this model is based on <b>FaceNet</b> model.
+Neural auto Tagging aims to automatically tag photos based on the few images that it has been shown.it uses <b>Siamese Neural Network Architecture </b>. and the  model is based on <b>FaceNet</b> model.
 <br/>

 <h2>Adding User to The Database</h2>